 There are two ways you can avoid this lock-in altogether.
 The first is to pay full price for the phone.
 Phones are not cheap, which means paying full price could be a lot more than you want to pay.
 If you don’t want to cough up several hundred dollars for a new phone, then try buying a phone from Craigslist, eBay or from a friend.
 As long as the phone has not been reported lost or stolen, you can activate a used phone on your line.
 You do need to ensure that the phone works with your carrier.
 And the phone also has to be E911 compatible.
 That enables 911 emergency services to locate the phone if needed.

 4. Charge the Purchase and Cell Phone Bill

 If you use a cash-back credit card, you can automate the payment of your monthly cell phone bill.
 The charges are automatically added to your card each month, and you earn the points, miles, or cash offered by your card.
 This is a convenient way to pay your bill and rack up some credit card rewards at the same time.

 There are a few instances when you can get out of your contract early and not be charged an early termination fee.
 One instance is if you move to an area where your current carrier does not provide service.
 For example, if you are living in the coverage area of your provider and then move to an area where they can’t provide service for you anymore, they will let you out of your contract.
 Carriers will also allow you to cancel service early in the event the account holder or one of the users on the account dies.
 This is not exactly the desired outcome.
 However, it’s good to know if you are handling the estate of a loved one.

-North Georgia Cell Phone Repair and get one-on-one advice, an accurate estimate before any cell phone repair work is done, and a fast turnaround time for repairs.
-In North Georgia, you can also get a free estimate for repairs up-front so you can make a smart decision about your repair options.
+At North Georgia Cell Phone Repair you can get one-on-one advice and an accurate estimate before any cell phone repair work is done.
+And, our technicians offer fast turnaround time for repairs.
+At our store, you can also get a free estimate for repairs up-front so you can make a smart decision about your repair options.